Sudipta-Sen/Coding/CheatSheets/PythonModulesCheatSheet.md

 ```

 Here the daemon thread runs indefinitely in the background, while the non-daemon thread runs for a fixed amount of time.
 When all the non-daemon thread completes, the program exits, stopping the daemon thread without waiting for it to finish.

+## Timer Object

+The **Timer** object is a subclass of the `Thread` class from the `threading` module.
+It allows us to schedule a function to be executed after a specified delay (in seconds).
+This is useful when we want to execute a particular task **after a time delay** in a multithreaded environment, without blocking the main thread of execution.

+- **Key Features of Timer:**
+    - A Timer object runs a function once after a specified delay.
+    - It works asynchronously, allowing the main program to continue while waiting for the timer to expire.
+If the main program exits before the timer completes, the function scheduled by the timer may not be called.
+    - Timer objects can be canceled if needed before the timer expires.
+    - Timer objects should be used for simple, one-shot delayed executions.
+For periodic task scheduling, `sched` or `APScheduler` can be more appropriate.

+- **Syntax:**

+    ```Python
+    from threading import Timer

+    timer = Timer(interval, function, args=None, kwargs=None)
+    ```
+    - **interval:** The number of seconds to wait before executing the function.
+    - **function:** The function to be executed after the delay.
+    - **args:** Optional arguments to pass to the function as a tupple.
+    - **kwargs:** Optional keyword arguments to pass to the function as a dictionary.

+- **Methods:**
+    - **start():** Starts the timer and schedules the function to be executed after the delay.
+    - **cancel():** Cancels the timer, preventing the function from being executed if it hasn’t yet been called.

+- **Example: Using Timer in Multithreading**

+    In this example, we use a `Timer` to print a message after a 5-second delay.

+    ```Python
+    import threading

+    def delayed_function():
+        print("This function is called after a delay.")

+    # Create a Timer that will call the function after 5 seconds
+    timer = threading.Timer(5.0, delayed_function)

+    print("Timer started.
+Function will be called after 5 seconds.")

+    # Start the timer
+    timer.start()

+    # Main program continues running while the timer waits
+    print("Main program continues running while the timer is waiting...")
+    ```

+    ```matmatica
+    Timer started.
+Function will be called after 5 seconds.
+    Main program continues running while the timer is waiting...
+    (This message will appear after 5 seconds) This function is called after a delay.
+    ```

+- **Example: Canceling a Timer**

+    We can cancel a timer if you don’t want the scheduled function to be executed.

+    ```Python
+    import threading

+    def delayed_function():
+        print("This function will not be called if the timer is canceled.")

+    # Create a Timer that will call the function after 10 seconds
+    timer = threading.Timer(10.0, delayed_function)

+    print("Timer started.
+You can cancel it before it completes.")

+    # Start the timer
+    timer.start()

+    # After 3 seconds, cancel the timer
+    cancel_timer = input("Do you want to cancel the timer (yes/no)? ")
+    if cancel_timer.lower() == "yes":
+        timer.cancel()
+        print("Timer was canceled.")
+    else:
+        print("Timer will complete and execute the function.")

+    ```

+    ```matmatica
+    Timer started.
+You can cancel it before it completes.
+    Do you want to cancel the timer (yes/no)? yes Timer was canceled.
+    ```

+## Barrier Object